XRPLF/xrpl-dev-portal/content/concept-amendments.md

 * The previous ledger in question has a close time that is at least **two weeks** before the close time of the latest flag ledger.
 * There are no EnableAmendment pseudo-transactions for this amendment with the `tfLostMajority` flag enabled in the consensus ledgers between the `tfGotMajority` pseudo-transaction and the current ledger.

-It is theoretically possible (but extremely unlikely) that a `tfLostMajority` EnableAmendment pseudo-transaction could be included in the same ledger as the pseudo-transaction to enable an amendment.
+Theoretically, a `tfLostMajority` EnableAmendment pseudo-transaction could be included in the same ledger as the pseudo-transaction to enable an amendment.
 In this case, the pseudo-transaction with the `tfLostMajority` pseudo-transaction has no effect.

 ## Amendment Voting ##